 WHAT: No young person should be homeless.
-We support communities to work together to end youth homelessness.
+Cross-sector partnerships that promote innovative, evidence-based solutions can help end youth homelessness.

 HOW: We invest in collaborations that find, promote, and capitalize on solutions.

 - National Efforts: Butler is a seed funder of A Way Home America (AWHA), a coalition of public sector organizations, homeless youth providers, advocates, researchers, young people, and philanthropy from across the country.
 These partners identify and promote policies and practices to ensure that no young person is homeless, and that episodes of homelessness are brief and onetime.

 - State Efforts: We supported a collaboration between the Maine-based Preble Street and Muskie School of Public Service to design and conduct a youth point-in-time count that engaged young people as colleagues and leaders.
 This collaboration addressed the challenges of counting homeless youth in a rural state.
 The methodology received Cabinet level attention and was lifted up as a national model.
 Preble Street and Muskie continue to work together to advance lessons learned from the youth count.